Where to Allocate HOA Fees to Improve Your Community

 All of these measures, which lead to better security, require funding, making security budget allocation a top priority for most HOAs.

-Another important way HOA fees are used is to provide residents with services like trash and recycling pickup.
-HOA fees also fund utilities and, when necessary, pest control for common areas.
+Another important way HOA fees are used is to provide residents with services like trash and recycling pickup as well as street sweeping.
+HOA fees also fund utilities, pest control, and landscaping.

 A resident portal is an online portal and database where residents can easily access relevant documents and information.
 The types of information you can provide access to through the portal include:

-- Notifications for issues like lost pets and other community concerns; and
+- Notifications for issues like lost pets and other community concerns

 You can purchase this type of software or you can have a portal custom-built for your community.
 City Property Management provides all of its managed HOAs with such an app and online access to pay bills and to keep residents informed of current updates.